joshuabrueckner/Ahead-Landing-Page-v1/Newsroom/README.md

 ## Firestore-backed prompts (no redeploy)

-All AI prompt templates are loaded from a Firestore collection named `Prompts` (server-only via Firebase Admin).
+All AI prompt templates are loaded from a Firestore collection named `Prompts`.
 This lets you edit prompts in the Firebase Console and see changes live.

 ### Access model